douglasselph/dug-projects/leaf/doc/HUMAN_BASELINE_CULTIVATION.md

 This document is the detailed navigation and review companion for the Human Baseline Cultivation decision area.

-**Milestone-2 status:** Stage B implementation and focused verification complete through B7; **not yet certified** pending Stage C documentation and full regression.
+**Milestone-2 status:** **CERTIFIED.** Stage B behavior work is complete, focused B7 verification passed 57 relevant tests, and Stage C full unit + integration + simulation regression passed.

-The purpose of this document is to describe the code as it exists now: who owns the Build loop, what choices are offered to the strategy, how the Human Baseline currently ranks them, which shared features/scorers participate, and what direct tests exist.
-The companion [`HUMAN_BASELINE_CULTIVATION_PLAN.md`](HUMAN_BASELINE_CULTIVATION_PLAN.md) describes the target design we are working toward.
-Later Cultivation checkpoints will turn that plan into an approved ordinary-human behavior contract.
+The purpose of this document is to describe the certified implementation: who owns the Build loop, what choices are offered to the strategy, how Human Baseline ranks them, which shared features/scorers participate, and what direct tests protect the behavior.
+The companion [`HUMAN_BASELINE_CULTIVATION_PLAN.md`](HUMAN_BASELINE_CULTIVATION_PLAN.md) preserves the design rationale and checkpoint history that led to this certified behavior.

 The primary implementation is: